 2. Manually Checking Google (With Personalized Search Disabled)

 Possibly the most direct way to check your keyword rankings is to manually search for them in Google yourself.

 Before you pop open another tab and enter one of your target terms, be aware that there are some steps that you need to take to ensure that you are getting the most accurate results.

 If you make a search in the same browser that you normally use for Google, without clearing your cookies you are not going to get the same results that a random searcher would.

 To get the most accurate results, you’ll need to open a browser window that does not enable cookie tracking.
 In Google Chrome, this is an Incognito Window, in Firefox, it is a Private Window.

 Be aware that even if you clear your cookies, or use a private browser, Google’s default setting is to personalize search results.
 When doing so it will take into account your geo-location which can be derived from your IP address, as well as your previous search history if you are somehow still logged into your Google account.

-On the Google homepage, click on the “Settings” button, which can be found down in the bottom right corner of the page.
-If you have already entered a search, the “Settings” button will appear towards the top of the page near the search bar.
+On the Google homepage, click on the “Settings” button, which can be found in the bottom right corner of the page.
+If you have already entered a search, the “Settings” button will appear toward the top of the page near the search bar.